Chart Color Schemes

 Quirindi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Quirindi, as per the latest Census evaluation, 93.9% of dwellings were houses, with the remaining 6.2% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 89.5% houses and 10.4% other dwellings.
+In Quirindi, as per the latest Census, 93.9% of dwellings were houses, with the remaining 6.2% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's 89.5% houses and 10.4% other dwellings.
 Home ownership in Quirindi stood at 42.9%, with mortgaged dwellings at 27.7% and rented ones at 29.4%.
-The median monthly mortgage repayment was $1,127, below Non-Metro NSW's average of $1,500.
+The median monthly mortgage repayment was $1,127, lower than Non-Metro NSW's average of $1,500.
 The median weekly rent in Quirindi was $250, compared to Non-Metro NSW's $300.
-Nationally, Quirindi's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Quirindi's mortgage repayments were significantly lower at $1,127 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing